Yr.no

-yr.no is a Norwegian website and a mobile app for weather forecasting and dissemination of other types of meteorological information hosted by the Norwegian Broadcasting Corporation in collaboration with the Norwegian Meteorological Institute.
+yr.no is a Norwegian website and a mobile app for weather forecasting and dissemination of other types of meteorological information hosted by the Norwegian Broadcasting Corporation (NRK) in collaboration with the Norwegian Meteorological Institute.
 The website was launched in September 2007.

 The word yr means drizzle in Norwegian.

 Weather models and updating frequency

 Yr.no generates weather forecasts for millions of places around the world.
 Its 3-day forecast uses two different weather models with a 2.5 km resolution in Scandinavia and the Norwegian islands, and for other places, the ECMWF's IFS model in high-resolution configuration (HRES), with a 9 km resolution.

 For the 10-day forecast, yr.no employs the ECMWF-ENS model with an 18 km resolution for Norwegian territories, and for the rest of the world, IFS-HRES with a 9 km resolution.

 Outside Scandinavia, the 3-day forecasts are updated every six hours, and the 10-day forecasts every 12 hours.